 All students who are accepted into the program are expected to register for IAS 201R – Ecuador Study Abroad Preparation (1 credit hour), class held during the second block of winter semester 2022.
 Part-time BYU and non-BYU students will need to pay an additional tuition fee of approximately $315.

 All participants are required to show proof of complete COVID-19 vaccination by the time the preparation course begins.

 Toggle ItemApplication Process

 Students must be 18 years of age or older.
 Complete the online application at kennedy.byu.edu/apply.
 A non-refundable $35 application fee is required.
 Applicants will be interviewed once the application is complete.
 Students will be notified via e-mail of their acceptance into the program.
 The first payment is due upon acceptance.
 Please refer to the 2022 Payment Information document (see kennedy.byu.edu/isp-forms/ISPpayments2022.pdf).

 Janis Nuckolls is the faculty director of the program.
 She is a professor in the Department of Linguistics and English Language at Brigham Young University and has been conducting research in Ecuador for over twenty years.

 (801) 422-3448 | firstname.lastname@example.org

-Students should plan to be in Ecuador from 11 June until 22 July and refrain from scheduling late arrivals or early departures.
+Students should plan to be in Ecuador the entire duration of the program and refrain from scheduling late arrivals or early departures.

 International Study Programs (ISP) reserves the right to cancel this program, revise its offerings, or make any adjustments to the preliminary cost.
 If it becomes necessary for ISP to cancel a program, all program payments made to BYU ISP will be refunded to the student’s BYU financial account.
 ISP is the only office authorized to cancel any of its programs.